Even though making tax digital changed HOW businesses submit their VAT returns online, it has not affected VAT return deadlines and payments dates.

 Changing VAT Quarter Dates

-You can change your VAT return date either online or by post.
+You can change your HMRC VAT return date either online or by post.
 Typical reasons businesses choose to make a change is;

 - To match their financial year-end;